qharlie/qtc/README.md

-# qtc
+# qtpc
-Open-Source Quantum Topological Computer you can build at home.
+Open-Source Photonic Topilogically Protected Quantum Computer

 The goal is to stream pairs of entagled electrons, with 48 modifiable properties each ( -4 to +4 orbital angular momentum (OAM) and 0 to 5 concentric rings, radial degrees of freedom ) , where we hijack t]he entire state matrix as a manifold and encode our data directly in the relationship of the entagled photons.
 We use the state probabilities of both entagled photons for a 48x48 matrix or 2034 sized payload, using the amplitude for each as the actual real numbered values.